imAIgene-Dream3D/BEHAV3D/docs/source/processing/segmentation/pixel_classifier.md

 **Post-processing parameters (EDT / Min size / Opening / Fill holes)**

-- For this method EDT is the most important parameter — lower it to split touching cells more aggressively, raise it to keep them merged.
+- For this method EDT is the most important parameter — **raise it to split touching cells more aggressively, lower it to keep them merged**.
 The full failure-mode → fix heuristics for all four parameters are shared and documented once in [Tuning (failure mode → fix)](./index.md#instance-post-processing-tuning) on the [segmentation overview](./index.md).

 **Examples / sample**